helmuthdu/automate-frontend-workflow/README.md

 - [Vite](https://vitejs.dev): Fast bundler to create web projects
 - [Vitest](http://vitest.dev): A Vite-native fast unit test framework.
 - [VitePress](https://vitepress.vuejs.org): Modern SSG framework built on top of Vite.
-- [Storybook](http://storybook.js.org): Storybook is a front-end workshop for building UI components and pages in isolation.
+- [Storybook](http://storybook.js.org): Storybook is a frontend workshop for building UI components and pages in isolation.
 - [Prettier](http://prettier.io): An opinionated code formatter.
 - [ESLint](http://eslint.org): Statically analyzes your code to quickly find problems.
 - [Stylelint](https://stylelint.io): A modern linter that helps you avoid errors and enforce conventions in your styles.